crmonteiro/notas-blog/content/o-que-e-isto.md

 —

-### Hello, there
+### Hello, there,

-My name is Cláudia Ramos Monteiro, born and raised in Portugal, and I write _A pé ou de carro_ (literally, On foot or by car), which takes its name from my conviction that everything small leads to big questions, regardless of speed and direction.
+My name is Cláudia Ramos Monteiro, born and raised in Portugal (currently living in Canada), and I write _A pé ou de carro_ (literally, On foot or by car), which takes its name from my conviction that everything small leads to big questions, regardless of speed and direction.

 I write a lot about theology, the field grounded in ultimate questions that structure our discernment: some belief systems have wandered that field for millennia, and our public life is enriched when we acknowledge them.
 My imagination was shaped by a mixture of secular culture and Christianity, particularly Protestant Christianity, which arrived in Portugal very much on foot.
-I recently moved to Canada to study theology.

 Read my work in English [here](/blog/en-inglés).